stanford-cs149/asst2/README.md

 #### Code Handin ####

 We ask you to submit source files `part_a/tasksys.cpp|.h` and `part_b/tasksys.cpp|.h`.
 You can create a directory (e.g named `asst2_submission`) with sub-directories `part_a` and `part_b`, drop the relevant files in, compress the directory by running `tar -czvf asst2.tar.gz asst2_submission`, and upload it.
-Please submit the compressed file to assignment *Assignment 2 (Code)* on Gradescope.
+Please submit the **compressed file** to assignment *Assignment 2 (Code)* on Gradescope.

 Before submitting the source files, make sure that all code is compilable and runnable!
 We should be able to drop these files into a clean starter code tree, type `make`, and then execute your program without manual intervention.

-Our grading scripts will run the checker code provided to you in the starter code to determine performance points.  _We will also run your code on other applications that are not provided in the starter code to further test its correctness!_
+Our grading scripts will run the checker code provided to you in the starter code to determine performance points.  _We will also run your code on other applications that are not provided in the starter code to further test its correctness!_ The grading script will be run *after* the assignment is due.

 #### Writeup Handin ####